-Change up your holiday dinner routine with this recipe for mole seasoned Roast Duck served with a rich Ancho and Apricot Mole Sauce.
+Change up your holiday dinner routine with this recipe for Roast Duck seasoned with a Mole Spice Rub and served with a rich Ancho and Apricot Mole Sauce.

 It’s the holiday season and with it come festive parties and gatherings of family and friends.
 And, what’s a holiday gathering without a little wine?
 That’s why Sunday Supper is teaming up with Gallo Family Vineyards today to bring you 20 inspiring holiday recipes to pair with seasonal wines.